 A SaaS SEO strategy is necessary to determine the right keywords to use to rank on search engines.
 The strategy should include keyword research, link building, and content marketing plans.
 A SaaS SEO agency can help vendors with SaaS SEO and video marketing.

 Video marketing activities should cover product demos, training, and value creation.
-The content should help organizations understand the present and future benefits of SaaS.
+The content should help organisations understand the present and future benefits of SaaS.
 In addition, the CTA should be clear and compelling.

 Marketing efforts should go beyond reaching ideal customers to building strong communities.
 SaaS companies should create a strong community around a Saas brand, given the rising competition and ease of subscription cancellation.